pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

         replicated across other instances
   * Very high performance and low latency
   * Can be cost effective since the cost is included in the instance cost
-  * You can hibernate the instance to keep what's in memory and in the EBS, but if you stop or terminate the instance then you lose everything in memory and in the EBS storage.

 *EBS*